crbergner/PHYS4130-S26/FinalProjects/Michael/writeup.md

 \begin{pmatrix} 1/6 & 4/6 & 1/6 \\ 4/6 & -20/6 & 4/6  \\ 1/6 & 4/6 & 1/6\end{pmatrix}
 \end{gathered}
 ```
 Where the elements of this matrix represent the weights of the adjacent values in the sum to approximate the laplacian.
-This python implementation with the roll function takes in an array and computes the laplacian at all points.
+The python implementation below utilizes the roll function to take in an array and computes the laplacian at all points.
 ```python
 def Laplacian_9pt(U, h): #my old one (this) is faster